-You can get up to $324.
-This credit does not affect how much you owe in GST/HST credit.
+You can receive up to $345.
+This credit does not affect how much you owe in GST/HST credits.

-You can get an extra credit of up to $324 if you do the following things:
+You can get an extra credit if you do the following things:

 OEPTC helps low-to middle-income families pay for property taxes as well as GST/HST on electricity.
 The credit is called the Ontario Energy and Property Tax Credit (OEPTC).
 If you qualify for either part of this tax credit, you can get it.
 People who lived in nursing homes, paid energy costs while living on an Ontario reserve, or lived in specially-designed post-secondary school residences in the previous year are eligible for this benefit.
 To be eligible, you must have paid property tax or rent for your main home in Ontario in the previous tax year.